 This approach provides you with opportunities to develop and express your opinions relating to today’s business issues and inspire curiosity into the business world.
 Our lecturers get to know you and can reflect on how best to develop your academic and personal development whilst on your journey with us.

-Our Business Management degrees are accredited by the Chartered Management (CMI), a professional management body who are the only organisation that can award Chartered Manager status – the ultimate management accolade.
+Our Business Management degrees are accredited by the Chartered Management Institute (CMI), a professional management body who are the only organisation that can award Chartered Manager status – the ultimate management accolade.
 This means your degree matches what employers are currently looking for in aspiring managers.

 You could also be eligible for the additional Level 5 Diploma in Management at no extra cost or assignment work.
 With a good degree accredited by CMI, plus this professional management qualification, your chances of securing employability increase, and you can accelerate your entry into management.